Sean Rayhall

-Sean Rayhall (born March 10, 1995) is a racing driver.
+Sean Rayhall (born March 10, 1995) is an American racing driver.
 He competed in the LMP3 class of the European Le Mans Series, winning the championship in 2017.
 He has also previously raced in the GT Daytona class of the WeatherTech SportsCar Championship, in addition to stock cars and formula cars, where in the latter, he earned a test opportunity with Chip Ganassi Racing.

 Rayhall announced his retirement from professional racing at the age of 23 in a post on Twitter.
 Three months later, he announced that he would compete in "fifteen-twenty races" in a winged sprint car with Michael Racing Group as a hobby.

 Early life

 Rayhall was born in 1995 in Winston, Georgia.

 Career history

 Karting

 Rayhall started kart racing at the age of seven.
 He joined the Georgia Sprint Kart Championship in the Yamaha Junior class in 2004.
 In the following seasons, he would also compete in the Florida State championship and in the WKA Manufacturer's Cup.
 Rayhall won two championships in the 2007 Georgia Sprint Kart Championship, in the HPV 2 and Rotax Junior classes.